SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 ## Fun Friday Activity

-Let's talk **Coding for Kids**!
+### Let's talk **Coding for Kids**!
+November 5th, [10:00 CET / 14:30 IST / 17:00 SGT](https://www.timeanddate.com/worldclock/converter.html?iso=20211105T090000&p1=136&p2=83&p3=367&p4=438&p5=236&p6=248&p7=240) and [16:00 CET / 08:00 PST](https://www.timeanddate.com/worldclock/converter.html?iso=20211105T150000&p1=83&p2=45&p3=179&p4=64&p5=155&p6=224) (___tbc___)

+Did you know that SAP makes its own visual programming language for Computing Education?
+Let us tell (and show) you all about it: [Snap!
+Build Your Own Blocks](https://snap.berkeley.edu/) is the programming language kids in Silicon Valley learn in high school and college students at UC Berkeley use to explore the Beauty and Joy of Computing.
+We'll take you on an exclusive backstage tour of our R&D lab.

 <table border=0px>
 <tr><td width = 270><img src="../../images/JensMoenig_250px_shade.png"></td>
-<td>SAP scientist <b><a href="https://people.sap.com/jmoenig">Jens Mönig</a></b> has been awarded the National Technology Leadership Summit (NTLS) Education Technology Leadership Award, which recognizes individuals who have made a significant impact in the field of educational technology over the course of a lifetime.</td>
+<td><b><a href="https://people.sap.com/jmoenig">Jens Mönig</a></b> is not just the Lead developer of <b>Snap!</b>, but also a researcher at SAP and a Lawyer – quite an interesting combination 🙂 Together with Brian Harvey from the University of California in Berkeley, he developed this visual programming language.<br><br>Jens has been awarded the National Technology Leadership Summit (NTLS) Education Technology Leadership Award, which recognizes individuals who have made a significant impact in the field of educational technology over the course of a lifetime.</td>
 </tr>
 <tr>
 <td width = 270>